TIBCOSoftware/snappydata/docs/reference/sql_reference/alter-table.md

 # ALTER TABLE

-Use the ALTER TABLE statement to add and drop columns in row tables using SnappyData API or SQL.
+Use the ALTER TABLE statement to add and drop columns in row tables using TIBCO ComputeDB API or SQL.

 !!!
 Note

 	* ALTER TABLE is not supported on column, temporary and external tables.

-	* For row tables, only adding and dropping a column is supported using Snappy APIs or SQL.
+	* For row tables, only adding and dropping a column is supported using TIBCO ComputeDB APIs or SQL.

 ## Syntax